BarRaider/barraider.github.io/index.md

 ### For help, ideas and feature requests join my [Discord channel](https://discord.gg/sHsKXhM) <a href="https://discord.gg/sHsKXhM"><img src="/images/discord.png" class="discord-img"></a>

 ### What's new?
 2019-04-09: New plugin!
 Introducing the **Twitch Chat Pager** plugin.
 The plugin listens to your Twitch chat and gives you a visual alert if someone uses the !page command.
-[Demo](https://streamable.com/1wxjh) for more details head to the [project page](/chatpager)
+[Demo](https://streamable.com/1wxjh).
+Shows stream stats such as viewer count and streaming time when not paging.
+For more details head to the [project page](/chatpager)

 2019-04-06: **VoiceMeeter Integration** v1.5 is out.
 Bug fixes in VMModify and in Advanced Press/Long-Press actions: No longer triggers the Short Press when trying to enable the Long Press.
 Head over to the [project page](https://github.com/BarRaider/streamdeck-voicemeeter) for more information.